mongodb/docs/source/reference/aggregation.rst

 Pipeline operators appear in an array.
 Conceptually, documents pass through these operators in a sequence.
-All examples in this section assume that the aggregation pipeline begins with a collection named "``article`` which contains documents that resemble the following:
+All examples in this section assume that the aggregation pipeline begins with a collection named "``article``" that contains documents that resemble the following:

 .. code-block:: javascript